 To the Blu-ray backup software makers and those who own stacks of Blu-ray discs at home, the past two weeks can be tough.
 As of Feb.
-24, SlySoft, known to many as the RedFox who is the author of the popular decrypting software AnyDVD and AnyDVD HD, was forced by the AACS-LA, the licensing body of the copy-protection system applied on the commercial Blu-ray discs, to cease operations, and when landing on its website, all could be seen was a short message that reads: "Due to recent regulatory requirements we have had to cease all activities relating to SlySoft Inc. We wish to thank our loyal customers/clients for their patronage over the years."
+24, SlySoft, known to many as the red fox, was forced by the new protection-LA, the licensing body of the copy-protection system applied on the commercial Blu-ray discs, to cease operations, and when landing on its website, all could be seen was a short message that reads: "Due to recent regulatory requirements we have had to cease all activities relating to SlySoft Inc. We wish to thank our loyal customers/clients for their patronage over the years."

 Is It a Total Game Over to the Business?

 SlySoft's sudden shutdown causes immediate concerns and speculations among its customers!
 Many are worrying that if AnyDVD HD fails to make a comeback, does it mean this business is totally game over?
 Absolutely not!
-Actually, equally as legendary as the red fox might be, DVDFab Passkey, the best AnyDVD alternative available on the market which also works with a great bunch of popular DVD copy, DVD ripper, Blu-ray copy and Blu-ray ripper tools, used to go through exactly the same course two years ago.
+Actually, equally as legendary as the red fox might be, DVDFab Passkey used to go through exactly the same course two years ago.
 The only difference is that Passkey finally survives, not because of its lucky birth place, but its first-class features, commitment and dedication to the customers over years.
 Even the former AnyDVD HD followers looking for an alternative way out, after giving Passkey a tryout, are quite impressed by what Passkey is capable of, see the screenshots below.

 Passkey for DVD & Blu-ray 1-Year Special Offer